daviddesmet/subtitle-downloader/README.md

 # SubDB Subtitle Downloader

 A no hassle subtitle downloader console app for SubDB.
+That's right, you don't have to manually search for a subtitle, the app will do it for you accurately.

 [SubDB](http://thesubdb.com/) is a free, centralized subtitle database intended to be used only by opensource and non-commercial softwares.